cdot65/pan-scm-sdk/docs/sdk/config/objects/application_group.md

 ## Fetching Application Groups

-The `fetch()` method retrieves a single application group by name from a specific container.
+The `fetch()` method retrieves a single application group by name from a specific container, returning a Pydantic model.

 <div class="termy">